There’s an old adage that the only guarantees you have in life are death and taxes. I’m going to add mistakes to the list of inevitability.

 You are called to combine treatments with good beekeeper practices in order to get the mite populations in the hive down.
 Eliminating them completely is highly unlikely.

 The mite is known to evolve very quickly and has gained resistance to many of the chemicals used to kill them.
 This is why we employ all sorts of strategies.

 Colony splits break up the brood cycle which reduces the mite count.
-Use of small cell foundation reduces the space available for mites to grow and reproduce while they feed on the haemolymph of brood.
+The use of a small cell foundation reduces the space available for mites to grow and reproduce while they feed on the hemolymph of brood.
 That too has helped to keep the mite count down.
 Mites do very well in big cells such as drone cells.

 We also have organic treatments such as formic acid and thymol, each having its unique characteristics that kill the mites.